edogola4/rent-reminder-generator/README.md

-# YWCA Rent Reminder Generator

-## NOT OFFICIAL OR AFFILIATED WITH YWCA....I JUST USED THEIR NAME SINCE I'M A RESIDENT AND I'M WORKING ON A SCHOOL PROJECT
+# ResidenceReminder

 ## Overview
-The YWCA Rent Reminder Generator is a simple Flask web application that creates professional rent reminder notices in the form of downloadable image files.
-This tool was created to help streamline the rent reminder process for hostel management.
+ResidenceReminder is a Flask-based web application that creates professional rent reminder notices for property managers and landlords.
+The application generates high-quality, downloadable PNG images that can be printed or emailed to residents.

-## Acknowledgment
-This project uses the YWCA Kenya name and logo for demonstration purposes only.
-I would like to express my gratitude to the YWCA Hostels in Nairobi where I stayed during my time in Kenya.
-The supportive environment and services provided by YWCA inspired this project.
-This application is not officially affiliated with or endorsed by YWCA Kenya or YWCA Hostels.

 ## Features
-- Generates formal rent reminder notices as high-quality PNG images
+- Creates formal rent reminder notices with professional letterhead design
-- Customizable fields: resident name, room number, amount due, and payment due date
+- Customizable fields: resident name, unit number, amount due, and payment due date
 - Preview functionality before downloading
-- Professional letterhead design with YWCA branding elements
+- High-resolution output (300 DPI) suitable for printing
-- Responsive web interface
+- Responsive web interface for use on various devices
+- Automatic logo handling with placeholder fallback

 ## Installation